yongenportkey/portkey-workshop-contracts-demo/docs/get-balance.md

 You may top up your testnet wallet using the [Faucet](https://testnet-faucet.aelf.io).

-After topping up, you can click the `getBalance` button to retrieve the new balance.
+After topping up, you can click the `Get Balance` button to retrieve the new balance.